wing5wong/artisan-whs-static/source/_extracurricular_activities/duke-of-edinburghs-hillary-award.md

 * Service
 * Physical Recreation
 * All 3 sections 12 months each if Silver is completed.
-* Adventurous Project 4 days 3 nights
+* Adventurous Journey 4 days 3 nights
 * Residential Course 5 days/4 nights

 **Cost:** Students will need to cover registration and trip costs.